Web Application Firewall profile settings

 Default value: 8096 Minimum value: 0 Maximum Value: 4294967295

-checkRequestQueryNonHtml = ON/OFF (Check request query parameters as well as web forms for injected SQL and cross-site scripts irrespective of content-type)
+inspectQueryContentTypes Inspect request query and web forms for injected SQL and cross-site scripts for the following content types.